 Consumer Impacts

 The Proposer expects any consumer impacts to be marginally positive as this proposal maintains the existing arrangements whilst giving the flexibility to explore process improvements which could be beneficial to consumers.
 It retains the role of an independent expert but avoids additional costs on procurements based on potentially changing requirements.
 It would also give stability of UIG weighting factors for a 3-year period which could be easier for consumers to plan for.

+Verify: Workgroup Participants broadly agreed with the Proposer’s statement above.

 What is the current consumer experience and what would the new consumer experience be?